 What is Sourdough?

-Sourdough is a culture that naturally exists in the air.
 Sourdough is the “old fashioned” way that bread products were made, before we had yeast packets.
-During the process of sourdough being “fed” with flour and water, it is breaking down the grains.
+During the process of sourdough being “fed”, it is breaking down the grains.
 This process makes it much easier for our digestive systems to handle, unlike modern wheat products.
+Sourdough is known as the natural way to leaven bread.

 What is Einkorn flour?

-Einkorn is an ancient grain.
+Einkorn is an ancient grain that remains unchanged.
 It is one of the only grains that has not been hybridized.
-Fifteen years ago this grain nearly became extinct.
+Years ago this grain nearly became extinct.
 Since then, people have been utilizing this delicious ancient grain.
-Einkorn was even found in ancient Egyptian tombs.
+Einkorn, in its whole grain form before being ground, was even found in ancient Egyptian tombs.
 It is not like working with modern wheat, the gluten does not develop in Einkorn the same way it does in modern wheat.
+It has a much lower gluten index and a lot of people that are gluten intolerant can actually handle eating Einkorn.

 What do Homemade Sourdough Tortillas go with?